verzola/template-repository/README.md

-# Skeleton
+# Template repository
-Skeleton base repo
+This repository is used as a base repository for others repositories that I may create

 ## 🏆 Features
+- Lightweight
+- Fast
 - Awesome
-- Fantastic
-- Suplendid
-- Glorious
-- Wonderful

 ## ☑️ Requirements
 - Foo